Todd Goldstein: North Melbourne

 Goldstein was selected to debut for North Melbourne in their Round 15 clash with the Port Adelaide Power at AAMI Stadium in 2008.
 On debut, he collected four disposals and won 13 hitouts.
 In the next round, Goldstein kicked two goals against the Collingwood Magpies.

 Goldstein played one of the best games of his career to date against the Melbourne Demons, in the Round 19, 2009 match at Etihad Stadium.
 He finished with 5 goals, 25 hitouts and helped his teammates to a 10-goal win.
 He was awarded 2 Brownlow Medal votes for this game.

 In 2010, he played in 21 of 22 games for North Melbourne, and often had to ruck for long periods due to injuries to the Kangaroos other ruckmen, Hamish McIntosh, David Hale and Drew Petrie.

 In 2011, he had taken over the number one ruck duties at North Melbourne in the absence of McIntosh and began to establish himself as one of the leagues premier big men.
 In the round 10 match against the Sydney Swans, he set a career best record of 53 hitouts which he equalled again only 4 weeks later.

 By 2015, he had established himself as an elite ruckman, ranking as the number 1 ruck in the competition, and number 4 player overall.
 In a poll by AFL.com in May, 81% of respondents considered him the best current ruck in the AFL.
 His season was rewarded with the Syd Barker Medal, as North Melbourne's best-and-fairest player.
+He was also named in the 2015 All-Australian team.

-Also in the 2015 season, Goldstein became the first player in VFl/AFL history to win 1000 hitouts in a single season, and in round 12 against Greater Western Sydney, broke the record of most hitouts in a single game with 80 total.
+Also in the 2015 season, Goldstein became the first player in VFL/AFL history to win 1000 hitouts in a single season, and in round 12 against Greater Western Sydney, broke the record of most hitouts in a single game with 80 total.